 The diplomatic relations between the countries date back to October 2, 1949

-The diplomatic relations between the countries date back to October 2, 1949.
+Diplomatic relations between the countries were established on October 2, 1949.
 The Soviet Union was the first foreign state to announce recognition of the People's Republic of China (PRC).

-Russia’s special arms exporter is a permanent participant of Airshow China, the largest Asian international airspace show that China has held in Zhuhai since 1996.
+Rosoboronexport is a regular exhibitor at Airshow China, Asia's largest international aerospace exhibition, held in Zhuhai since 1996.